JeroenVdb/homebridge-daikin-cloud/README.md

 ## Important: NEW Daikin API

+Have a close look at the config section below, you need to create an App in the Daikin Europe Developer Portal and set up some required parameters.

+If you are still having problems going through the authentication flow, check out related issues [https://github.com/JeroenVdb/homebridge-daikin-cloud/issues?q=label%3A%22authorization+flow%22+](here).

 Since 2.0.0 this plugin uses the new Daikin API, this comes with some challenges.
 The most important one: you can only do 200 calls per day.
 We'll need to see how this plugin can help prevent hitting this limit and in the same time be accurate.